Pay to play in venture capital

 Understanding pay to play

 A pay to play provision is part of a venture capital term sheet, and essentially requires existing investors to participate in any subsequent rounds of investment.
-This will state a valuation reset of a company (usually at a much lower value) and dictate that every VC involved must participate on a pro rata basis.
-Any VC who does not participate will then be “crammed down” and their percentage of ownership is reduced.
+This pay to play provision will state a valuation reset of a company (usually at a much lower value) and dictate that every VC involved must participate on a pro rata basis.
+Any VC who does not participate in the pay to play will then be “crammed down” and their pro rata share of ownership is reduced.

 The valuation is reset according to a number of reverse stock splits, which basically issues a lot of new shares.
 This, in turn, waters down the ownership positions of: